 Andrea Ramazzina

-Since 2021, I'm a PhD student at Mercedes-Benz and Max Plank Institute of Informatics, supervised by Felix Heide and Mario Bijelic.
+Since 2021, I'm a PhD student at Mercedes-Benz and Technical University of Munich, supervised by Federico Tombari, Felix Heide and Mario Bijelic.
 My main research focus is on understanding the world through generative models.

 Before that, from 2019 to 2021 I worked at Volvo Autonomous Solutions developing their V&V analytics and other data science projects.
 Here, I was also part of the Engineering Graduate Program 2019.